-Landowner Oxford city council could have sold the site and walked away with a tidy sum, but instead it entered an investment partnership with developer Grosvenor and the pair are creating an exemplar of quality placemaking
+Oxford City Council could have sold the site, but instead it entered a partnership with Grosvenor to create an exemplar of quality placemaking

 When complete Barton Park will have 885 homes and amenities, flanked by a linear park that is already in place and flourishing.
 Cycle and walking routes and outdoor gym equipment are the most obvious manifestations of a focus on health and wellbeing in the masterplan by lead designer Terence O’Rourke.
 Unusually that focus extends beyond the new development to the existing neighbourhood of Barton, and has earned this area the status of healthy new town under an NHS England pilot programme.